monte-flora/scikit-explain/README.md

 # MintPy (Model INTerpretability in Python)

 MintPy is designed to be a user-friendly package for computing and plotting machine learning interpretation output.
-Current computation includes partial dependence (PD; https://statweb.stanford.edu/~jhf/ftp/trebst.pdf), accumulated local effects (ALE; https://christophm.github.io/interpretable-ml-book/ale.html), feature contributions (random forest only), and permutation importance.
+Current computation includes partial dependence (PD), accumulated local effects (ALE), feature contributions (random forest only), and permutation importance.
+All of these methods are discussed at length in Christoph Molnar's interpretable ML book (https://christophm.github.io/interpretable-ml-book/).
 The calculations for PDP and ALE can be performed in parallel when multi-core processing is available.
 The accompanying built-in plotting methods are desgined to be easy to use and publication-level quality

 The package is under active development and will likely contain bugs or errors.
 Feel free to raise issues!